 On September 25, 2015, 193 countries formally adopted the Sustainable Development Goals (SDGs) at the United Nations.
 The Council is committed to connecting our members with resources to learn more about the SDGs and understand how these global goals are relevant to their existing programs and strategies, globally and in the US, and provide an opportunity for philanthropy to lead together towards 2030.
 Get started here.

 These resources are for U.S. foundations and grantmakers wishing to make grants abroad.
-The resources below focus on global grantmaking in general.
+The resources on this page focus on global grantmaking in general.
 For more specific topics, follow one of the links below.
 For information managing grants, see the Council’s resources on grant management.

 In-Depth Topics Under Global Grantmaking: